-Provide a copy of the unrecorded Minnesota Housing LURA.

-NOTE: A copy of a properly recorded LURA, in final form and content as approved by Minnesota Housing following its review, must be provided to Minnesota Housing prior to the release of any 8609s to the owner.
-A LURA must be completed and recorded before the end of the first HTC period to preserve the HTCs allocated or awarded to the project.
+Provide a copy of the completed but unrecorded Minnesota Housing LURA for review well in advance of its required filing deadline.
+The LURA must be completed and recorded before the end of the first HTC period to preserve the HTCs allocated to the project.
 Check with your tax advisor as to timing of filing and claiming of HTCs.
+HUD may require that certain riders be attached to your HTC LURA if your development has primary financing via a HUD direct insured loan.
+Check with your financing and legal advisors to determine if this may be required of your development.

-Final Tax Credit Proceeds or Receipts
+Final HTC Proceeds or Receipts